False Shamrock, Wood Sorrel, Love Plant, ETC…

-Oxalis triangularis A.St.-Hil. is the correct and accepted scientific name for this species of Oxalis.
+Oxalis triangularis A.St.-Hil. is the accepted scientific name for this species of Oxalis.
 It was named and described by Auguste François César Prouvençal de Saint-Hilaire in Flora Brasiliae Meridionalis in 1825.

-This species was also named and described as Oxalis regnellii Miq. by Friedrich Anton Wilhelm Miquel in Linnaea in 1845.
+The synonym Oxalis regnellii is another name you may find this plant labeled at garden centers and online.
+It was named and described as Oxalis regnellii Miq. by Friedrich Anton Wilhelm Miquel in Linnaea in 1845.
 It was later decided it was a synonym of Oxalis triangularis.